marty8zhang/_demo_wordpress_docker/README.md

      $ docker volume rm demo_wordpress_docker_wordpress demo_wordpress_docker_mariadb
      ```

-3. Remove `src` from your project root.
+2. Remove `src` from your project root.
 Again, please back up your files accordingly.

+### Customise `php.ini` Directives

+[`php.ini` directives](https://www.php.net/manual/en/ini.list.php) can be customised via `configuration/custom.ini`.
+Check out `Dockerfile.dev.example` to see how this file can be included into a Docker image build.

+### PHPMyAdmin

+An instance of PHPMyAdmin will also be available at http://localhost:81, after staring up the development environment.